aljones1816/GHCNV4_Analysis/README.md

 This simple program will take the GHCN V4 raw (quality controlled unadjusted) monthly station dat and generate a global, land-only mean temperature anomaly series using gridded anomalies.

+A comparison between SimpleTemp and other global temperature datasets from organizations like NASA and the UK's Met Office can be seen [here](https://i.imgur.com/TbtHeLB.png).

+## Setup
 Users will need to download the GHCNV4 monthly station data from [here](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-monthly-version-4).

 And will need a land mask file, the one I used is [here](https://drive.google.com/file/d/1nSDlTfMbyquCQflAvScLM6K4dvgQ7JBj/view?usp=sharing).